 I like to use only Pecorino cheese but if you prefer you can use ⅔ Pecorino cheese and ⅓ Parmigiano Reggiano cheese.

 Pici are a traditional pasta from Tuscany, where I was born and raised.
 They are thick like Udon noodles but made with semolina, flour, and water just like other pasta shapes.
 If you double the recipe, making it for 4 people, I suggest adding 1 egg yolk to the pasta dough, to make it stretchier.

-Pici Cacio e Pepe is very common is Tuscany and it's one of my favorite dish.
-Pici are so thick and rustic and coated with the delicious creamy cheese are just heavenly.
+Pici Cacio e Pepe is very common in Tuscany and it's one of my favorite dishes.
+Pici pasta is so thick and rustic and coated with the delicious creamy cheese is just heavenly.
 Another great traditional Tuscan recipe with Pici pasta is Pici all'Aglione, a spicy garlic tomato sauce.

-The traditional Roman recipe, however, is made with Tonnarelli pasta.
-Tonnarelli have a thickness halfway between Pici and Spaghetti.
-Although, the most common practice around Italy is to make Cacio e Pepe simply with Spaghetti pasta, but the thicker the better!
+The traditional Roman recipe, however, is with Tonnarelli pasta.
+Tonnarelli has a thickness halfway between Pici and Spaghetti.
+Although, the most common practice around Italy is to make Cacio e Pepe simply with Spaghetti pasta, the thicker the better!

 How to make authentic Cacio e Pepe